Quit Moaning–Finding a Job is Not Difficult!

 “What qualities do you think you can bring to our salon?”

-This is my nice way of asking, “Why should I hire you?”
-This is your opportunity to talk about how you’re an aggressive self-promoter and that you make an active effort to build your clientele.
+This is my nice way of asking, “Why should I hire you?” and your opportunity to talk about how you’re an aggressive self-promoter who makes an active effort to build your clientele.

 Mention other traits that you feel are beneficial to the business and be ready to back up your claims if you’re asked: